 Allstate tends to be a more expensive option than Travelers, although the exact difference is not that significant, according to some of the best auto insurance reviews out there.
 Allstate has an advantage over Travelers in offering more custom coverage options, like audio system coverage.

 When it comes to customer service, both companies score 3 out of 5 stars in J.D.
-Power’s ranking in claims satisfaction study, while Travelers scores better than Allstate in the insurance shopping study, with 3 stars out of 5 compared to Allstate’s 2 out of 5.
+Power’s claims satisfaction and insurance shopping studies.
 On the other hand, Allstate has guaranteed claims satisfaction, meaning you will get a refund if you aren’t pleased with the way your claim was processed, which is a great option.
 If you like this feature, Allstate might be worth the extra money.